lusealover/twit/README.md

 #twit

-Twitter API Client for node
+Twitter API Client for node.

 Supports both the **REST** and **Streaming** API.